anup42/ScreenAI/README.md

-﻿# ScreenAI Icon Annotator
+# ScreenAI Icon Annotator

-A small utility that queries the multimodal model `Qwen/Qwen2.5-VL-72B-Instruct` to name icons highlighted inside application screenshots.
-Each screenshot is paired with a JSON file that contains the bounding boxes of the icons to be described.
-The script crops every icon region, sends it to the model, and stores the predicted icon names.

-> **Note**: The Qwen 72B vision-language model is extremely large.
-Running it locally requires multiple high-memory GPUs or an inference endpoint that exposes the model.
-The provided script focuses on automating the inference/responses; provisioning the compute is left to you.
+Utilities for naming UI icons inside screenshots using large multimodal models.
+The project supports both the original Qwen crop-based workflow and a ViP-LLaVA overlay pipeline for screenshots where bounding boxes and IDs are embedded directly in the image.

+> **Model size warning**: The Qwen 72B and ViP-LLaVA checkpoints are heavy.
+Expect to provision multiple high-memory GPUs, enable 4-bit quantization, or rely on a hosted inference endpoint.

 ## Repository Layout

-- `src/annotate_icons.py` – CLI that performs the annotation workflow.
+- `src/annotate_icons.py` – Crop-based annotation workflow that queries `Qwen/Qwen2.5-VL-72B-Instruct`.
+- `src/annotate_icons_vip_llava.py` – Overlay workflow that prompts ViP-LLaVA (7B or 13B) to name labelled icons.
+- `src/export_vip_llava_to_yolo.py` – Converts ViP-LLaVA outputs plus bounding boxes into YOLO label files.
+- `src/visualize_icon_annotations.py` – Draws predicted names beside each bounding box for visual QA.
+- `src/icon_box_utils.py` – Shared helpers for reading and normalising bounding boxes.
 - `requirements.txt` – Python dependencies for local execution.

-You can create additional folders such as `screenshots/` and `annotations/` alongside the script.
-The CLI accepts paths, so the exact layout is flexible.
+Folders such as `screenshots/` and `annotations/` can be arranged as you see fit; the CLIs accept explicit paths.

 ## Installation

 1. Create and activate a Python 3.10+ environment.
-2. Install the requirements:
+2. Install dependencies:

    ```bash
    pip install -r requirements.txt
    ```

-3. (Optional) If you plan to enable `--load-in-4bit`, install `bitsandbytes` on a Linux machine with CUDA support.
+3. (Optional) Install `bitsandbytes` if you plan to enable `--load-in-4bit` on CUDA hardware.

-4. Make sure you are authenticated with Hugging Face if the model requires it:
+4. Log in to Hugging Face when required:

    ```bash
    huggingface-cli login